Miscarriage: Age

 Miscarriage is least common for mothers in their twenties, for whom around 12% of known pregnancies end in miscarriage.
 Risk rises with age: around 14% for women aged 30–34; 18% for those 35–39; 37% for those 40–44; and 65% for those over 45.
-Women younger than 20 have slightly increased miscarriage risk, with around 16% of known pregnancies ending in miscarriage.
+Women younger than 20 have a slightly increased miscarriage risk, with around 16% of known pregnancies ending in miscarriage.

 Miscarriage risk also rises with paternal age, although the effect is less pronounced than for maternal age.
 The risk is lowest for men under 40 years old.
 For men aged 40-44, the risk is around 23% higher.
 For men over 45, the risk is 43% higher.

-Obesity, eating disorders and caffeine
+Obesity, eating disorders, and caffeine

-Not only is obesity associated with miscarriage; it can result in sub-fertility and other adverse pregnancy outcomes.
+Not only is obesity associated with miscarriage, but it can also result in sub-fertility and other adverse pregnancy outcomes.
 Recurrent miscarriage is also related to obesity.
 Women with bulimia nervosa and anorexia nervosa may have a greater risk for miscarriage.
-Nutrient deficiencies have not been found to impact miscarriage rates but hyperemesis gravidarum sometimes precedes a miscarriage.
+Nutrient deficiencies have not been found to impact miscarriage rates, but hyperemesis gravidarum sometimes precedes a miscarriage.

 Caffeine consumption also has been correlated to miscarriage rates, at least at higher levels of intake.
 However, such higher rates are statistically significant only in certain circumstances.

-Vitamin supplementation has generally not shown to be effective in preventing miscarriage.
+Vitamin supplementation has generally not been shown to be effective in preventing miscarriage.
 Chinese traditional medicine has not been found to prevent miscarriage.